xSke/mechs.team/docs/player-pages/notable-shadowed/mira-lemma.md

 # Mira Lemma (She/Her)

 Mira Lemma joined the Core Mechanics in Season 12 as a batter.
-Mira retreated to the Shadows on Season 22, Day 2, in exchange for Shirai McElroy through Voicemail.
+Mira retreated to the Shadows on Season 22 Day 2, in exchange for [Shirai McElroy](/players/shirai-mcelroy) through Voicemail.

 In Lore, Mira Lemma is a resourceful Foundry Demon.
 She’s more recognizable for her prowess in boxing than Blaseball.
 In the Core, she’s a problem solver keen on mathematics and machining.
 Mira is fiercely protective of those close to her